 GUEST POST BY LINDSEY WILCOX, CLEAR LAW INSTITUTE

-Trust and creativity — it’s a funny combination.
-Yet, it’s an important combination for a successful hybrid work environment.
+Trust and creativity — it’s a funny combination–and it’s essential for successful hybrid work..
 Trust encourages people to be honest, express their ideas freely, and take chances.
 Trust breeds creativity and is the catalyst to make things happen.

 With a dispersed workforce, creating a culture of trust should be a top priority in order to foster as much creativity and innovation as possible.
 But, how can you create an environment of trust and collaboration?
 How do you overcome the challenges of the hybrid workplace?
 Here are six steps to help you on your way.